Belize Travel Guide

 Safety Information You Should Know Before Visiting Belize:

-• Is Belize safe for tourists? (optimized) Generally yes, but petty theft happens to keep valuables secure.
+• Is Belize safe for tourists? (optimized) Generally yes, but petty theft happens so keep valuables secure.

 Climate:

 I visited Belize in March, and the weather was perfectly warm but not unbearable, with clear skies for diving.
-Coastal areas get a nice breeze, while inland jungles can feel sticky and buggy.
+Coastal areas get a nice breeze, while inland jungles especially near the Mountain Pine Ridge Forest Reserve can feel sticky and buggy.

 Budget: